Skip to content

 You can create complex queries by combining AND and OR operations.
 For example, to find items that are either books under $20 or magazines under $10:

 This example demonstrates how to combine OR and AND operations.
 The query uses Query.or() to match either condition: books under $20 OR magazines under $10.
 Each condition within the OR is composed of two AND conditions - one for the category and one for the price threshold.
-The database will return documents that match either of these combined conditions.
+The database will return rows that match either of these combined conditions.